Quoi, Dylan, Flowers, and I again attempted to summit Mount Whitney today, but we didn’t have any more success than we did yesterday.

 While the several of us were eating dinner under Flowers’ tarp, I saw across Whitney Creek a white rabbit that appeared to be the size of a medium-sized dog.
 (No word on where the Cheshire Cat is.)

 If the weather tomorrow is clear, given today’s melting, we could probably be successful with a third attempt at summiting Whitney.
-However, Quoi, Dylan, and Flowers don’t have sufficient food to stay for a third day, and I was running low on snacks as well, so tomorrow, we’ll leave around 6:30 for Forester Pass.
+However, Quoi, Dylan, and Flowers don’t have sufficient food to stay for a third day, and I was running low on snacks as well, so tomorrow, we’ll leave around 6:30 for Forester Pass, the high point on the PCT.
 With melting, hopefully it won’t be as bad as the reports say.
 Ideally, we should have left for Forester Pass today, camping at a creek about five miles from Crabtree Meadows, but after two Whitney summit attempts, we were too exhausted to hike more.
+(At least, our attempt on Whitney yesterday got us to a higher altitude than Forester Pass.)

 My plan now is to return to Lone Pine after completing my PCT thru-hike and summiting Whitney as a grand finale.